 - Click the “Go to Console” button to access the Firebase Console.

-- Click the “Add Project” button and provide a name for your project and select the preferred region.
+- Click the “Add Project” button to provide a name for your project and select the preferred region.

 - Once the project is created, click “Continue” to proceed to the project dashboard.